 altgStatus.py Pseudo-Code

-This is the pseudo code for the ArcLight Test GUI Results that renders an html page shown in .
+This is the pseudo code for the ArcLight Test GUI Results that renders an html page shown in Figure 11 - Test Results Screen.

 [TBR - This is the entry-point where the ReDa web interface can be activated.]